pingcap/docs/ticdc/ticdc-avro-protocol.md

 ## Topic distribution

 Schema Registry supports three [Subject Name Strategies](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#subject-name-strategy): TopicNameStrategy, RecordNameStrategy, and TopicRecordNameStrategy.
 Currently, TiCDC Avro only supports TopicNameStrategy, which means that a Kafka topic can only receive data in one data format.
 Therefore, TiCDC Avro prohibits mapping multiple tables to the same topic.
-When creating a changefeed, an error will be reported if the topic rule does not include the `{schema}` and `{table}` placeholders in the configured distribution rule.
+When you create a changefeed, an error will be reported if the topic rule does not include the `{schema}` and `{table}` placeholders in the configured distribution rule.